 Your Academic Journey Includes a Seamless Entry into Medical School

-Immerse yourself in all aspects of the medical school experience while building a strong foundation in the basic biomedical sciences with the postbaccalaureate Certificate in Health Professions Preparation (C.H.P.P.) program from Nova Southeastern University’s College of Osteopathic Medicine.
-This unique program not only prepares you academically for entry into medical school, it reserves your seat in the Doctor of Osteopathic Medicine (D.O.) program.
-Direct entry into the D.O. program is given to students upon completion of the program with a 3.6 GPA, or guaranteed interview option with a 3.4-3.59 GPA, and cumulative MCAT score of 500 or higher by the program’s completion.
+Be at the forefront of the most popular way to practice medicine by pursuing a master’s with a built-in pipeline into the Doctor of Osteopathic Medicine program.
+Immerse yourself in all aspects of the medical school experience while building a strong foundation in the integrated medical sciences with the Master of Science in Foundational and Integrated Medical Sciences (M.S.
+F.I.M.S.) program from Nova Southeastern University’s College of Osteopathic Medicine.
+This unique program not only prepares you academically for entry into medical school, it reserves your seat in the Doctor of Osteopathic medicine (D.O.) program and better prepares you for your eventual transition into residency.

 Quick Facts